crispinonicky/codewars-katas/readme.md

 This is a collection of exercises that I've completed from codewars.com

 Each completed challenge will be placed in its respective folder.
-This will be updated regularly, so stay tuned :)
+This will be updated regularly, so stay tuned :D